Free AI Golf Swing Analyzer

 Will it track the golf club too?

-Body tracking is our current priority and we’re sharpening it every release — pose stabilization, foot anchoring, swing speed calibration against real launch monitor data.
+Body tracking is our current priority and we’re sharpening it every release — tracking stabilization, foot anchoring, swing speed calibration against real launch monitor data.

 Club tracking is on our roadmap.
 Reliable shaft and clubface tracking at consumer phone frame rates (where the clubhead moves over 100 mph and motion blur is heavy) is a hard, mostly unsolved problem — that’s where multi-camera and launch monitor systems earn their cost.
 But we’re actively exploring approaches and will share progress as it happens.
 Stay tuned.